salilab/rmf_chimerax/README.md

 the RMF hierarchy or chain names in the log, or read additional frames from the RMF file.
 Use `help rmf` from ChimeraX for more information.

-An RMF Viewer tool is also added to ChimeraX, which allows the RMF hierarchy and features to be explored.
+An RMF Viewer tool is also added to ChimeraX, which allows the RMF hierarchy, features and provenance to be explored.

 ## Installation